truenas/documentation/content/SCALE/SCALETutorials/DataProtection/TrueCloudTasks.md

 5. Finish creating the SCALE [cloud credential](#adding-storj-cloud-credentials) using the S3 access and secret keys provided by Storj.

-6. Create the [cloud sync task](#setting-up-the-storj-cloud-sync-task) for one bucket.
+6. Create the [TrueCloud Backup task](#setting-up-the-truecloud-backup-task) for one bucket.

 ### Adding Storj Cloud Credentials